-In HTML mode, the #INCLUDE macro expands to the contents of a ref file section; in ASM mode, it expands to an empty string.
+In HTML mode, the #INCLUDE macro expands to the contents of one or more ref file sections.
+In ASM mode, it expands to an empty string.

-#INCLUDE[paragraphs](section)
+'''

+#INCLUDE[paragraphs](pattern)

+'''

-- paragraphs specifies how to format the contents of the ref file section: verbatim (0 the default), or into paragraphs (1); this parameter may contain replacement fields - section is the name of the ref file section
+- paragraphs specifies how to format the contents of the ref file sections: verbatim (0 the default), or into paragraphs (1) - pattern is a regular expression pattern that identifies the names of the ref file sections to include